commonwealth-of-puerto-rico/libre/docs/topics/features.rst

    :alt: query builder screenshot
    :align: center

-.. centered:: Query builder also allows for quick test of queries, returning the final LQL query to repeat the same resultset outside the query builder.
+.. centered:: The Query builder also allows for quick test of queries, returning the final LQL query to repeat the same resultset outside the query builder.

 Query engine